 Once you've popped your clogs, the first question is to decide what it is going to be - church and graveyard? vicar and crematorium? no vicar and firing the remains out of a cannon? woodland resting place, chapel, synagogue, temple, mosque, in essence: bones or ashes?
 That done, one can get on with the nitty gritty.

 You can't really beat a nice view, although you may not see much of it.

 Ideally, one would hope that the officiating person will say nice things about you.
 With the changes in our society, vicars have often not even met the deceased person so they rely on information supplied by the family.
 Unless you are expecting to go to heaven, perhaps it is better to find a reliable friend to conduct the ceremony.
 To be on the safe side, why not write your own tribute - no need to boast, but just to make sure that your brave wartime deeds or academic achievements are acknowledged.
 Don't go on for too long, though, or the mourners will begin to get restless.
-At one funeral I attended the service exceeded the time expected to the point that the mourners were panicking because their cars would almost certainly have parking fines on them.
-You don't want their attention wandering away from you!
+At one funeral I attended the service exceeded the time expected to the point that the mourners were panicking because their cars would almost certainly have tickets on them.
+You don't want their attention wandering